dune-project/dune-common/doc/buildsystem/dune-common.rst

 language:

 - :ref:`add_subdirectory` for recursively adding subdirectories
-- :ref:`add_executable` to add some exectuable programs
+- :ref:`add_executable` to add some executable programs
 - :ref:`dune_add_test` to register tests to the test suite.
 - :ref:`install` to mark files for installation.